HackerN64/F3DEX3/README.md

 - The 56 vertex buffer is compatible with Kaze's supported HLE because that HLE incorrectly supports 64 vertices for all microcodes.
-- The new culling system is compatible with Kaze's supported HLE because it uses command encodings which were previously treated as no-ops, and DLs can be structured so that if all the new commands are ignored, the full objects are always drawn.
 - "Hints" system encodes the expected size of the target display list into call, branch, and return DL commands.
 This allows only the needed number of DL commands in the next DL to be fetched, rather than always fetching full